taunoha/grunt-based-static-web/README.md

 grunt html
 ```
 **It will**:
-start the server; open the website in your default browser; look for changed files (*.scss, *.js, *.mustatic); reload your default browser automatically when all tasks have been completed
+start the server; open the website in your default browser; look for changed files (*.scss, *.js, *.mustatic); reload your default browser automatically when all tasks have been completed.

 ## Creator